-Should the house be disinfected if someone has head lice?
+Do I need to disinfect the house if someone has head lice?

 Because head lice don’t live long off the scalp, there is no need for extra cleaning.

-- Wash the items in hot water and dry in a hot dryer for 15 min; or
+- Wash items in hot water and dry them in a hot dryer for at least 15 min; or

 Should children with head lice stay home from school?

-If your child has head lice, treat it.
-Teach your child to avoid head-to-head contact with other children until the lice are gone.
-Children should not share combs, hairbrushes, caps, hats or hair ornaments.
+Teach your child to avoid head-to-head contact.
+Children should not share combs, hairbrushes, tuques, hats or hair accessories.